The goals you write down are not always the goals you chose

 Here’s the practical problem with contagious goals: they feel real.
 You experience genuine motivation when you first adopt them.
 But the motivation fades fast, and you’re left wondering why a goal that felt exciting last month now sits untouched on your list.

 This happens for a specific reason.
 Sheldon and Elliot’s research on self-concordance showed that goals originating from personal values and identity receive sustained effort and produce higher attainment rates [6].
 Self-concordant goals carry a fit between the goal and the person’s authentic self.
 Contagious goals lack this fit.
+Self-concordance itself is grounded in self-determination theory, which holds that motivation is most durable when a goal satisfies your need for autonomy rather than being driven by outside pressure [8].

 Contagious goals have the shape of a real goal but not the substance.

-A goal without self-concordance behaves like a borrowed book – you might intend to read it, but it never moves to the top of the pile.
+A goal without self-concordance behaves like a borrowed book.
+You might intend to read it, but it never moves to the top of the pile.
 The friction you feel when trying to implement it isn’t laziness.
 It’s your system correctly flagging a priority mismatch.

 This distinction reframes the entire conversation about goal-setting frameworks.
 Before optimizing how you track goals, you need to verify that the goals you’re tracking deserve the effort.

 Question 1: When did this goal appear?
-If you can trace its arrival to a specific social event – a conversation, a post, a colleague’s announcement – that’s a contagion signal.
+If you can trace its arrival to a specific social event, a conversation, a post, a colleague’s announcement, that’s a contagion signal.
 Authentic goals tend to develop gradually from repeated internal pulls, not from a single external trigger.

 Question 2: Would you still pursue this goal if nobody ever knew?
 Strip away the social approval, the status signal, the ability to tell people about it.
 If the goal collapses without an audience, it was probably performing a social function rather than serving a personal one.